ahce/youch/README.md

 ## Overriding syntax highlighter

-Youch uses the [speed-highlight](https://github.com/speed-highlight/core), a lightweight code highlighting library for JavaScript.
-You can register a custom component for the `errorStackSource` template to override the syntax highlighter.
+Youch uses [speed-highlight](https://github.com/speed-highlight/core), a lightweight code highlighting library for JavaScript.
+To override the syntax highlighter, you can register a custom component for the `errorStackSource` template.

 In the following example, we use [Shiki](https://shiki.matsu.io/) to perform syntax highlighting using a custom component.